 I taught myself ‘on the job’.
 Many of those early efforts have a transitional feel to them as I adapted to the new technology through a combination of experimentation and professional necessity.
 Miraculously however, the visual style of my output came through the switch from analogue to digital relatively unscathed, and if my clients noticed any inconsistencies, they never let on.
 Most of them were getting to grips with similar changes to their own working practices after all, and so were generally thrilled to receive work in a compatible digital format, even if, in that pre-broadband internet age, that was on clunky, expensive and unlamented ‘Syquest’ cartridges.
 The easy transfer of large files online was still a few years away.

 The technological advances in both hardware and software have rolled in thick and fast since those tentative early days and I’ve enthusiastically surfed each breaking wave.
 Fast-forward to today and the centrepiece of my current studio set-up is my beloved Wacom Cintiq, an incredible creative tool that would have made my student brain melt.
-Ultimately though, just like pens, pencils and watercolour, it’s still just a tool, and throughout the last thirty-odd years of technological development, I have tried to stay true to the same artistic values I had when I left art school.
-It’s basically still all about the drawing.
+Ultimately though, like pens, pencils and watercolour, it’s just a tool, and throughout the last thirty-odd years of technological development, I have tried to stay true to the same artistic principles I had when I left art school: it’s basically still all about the drawing.

 The images on this website represent a range of styles and subject-matter from the last few years that should give you a decent overview of my recent commissioned output.
 I’ll be updating and adding to the collection over time, so please bookmark the homepage or sign up for email notifications.
 Feel free to ask questions or leave comments; the site has been designed with interactivity in mind.
 If you have a project that you think I could help with, then please drop me an email.